What is Your Implicit Content Strategy in One Sentence?

 meticulously research market demand to improve upon competition and reach out to influencers having already relevant audiences to be able to sell a matching product/service.

-Did you notice how specific it is?
+Did you notice how specific the Backlinko content strategy is?
 Even compared to my own strategy?
-That’s why my strategy has “somehow” paid off as I got client work due to my legacy popularity as a blogger etc. while Brian sells his own online course.
+That’s why my strategy has “somehow” paid off.

 Learning from Mistakes

-Don’t repeat my mistakes.
-Not everybody can go the Backlinko way but formulating a clear long term approach will rather allow you to succeed than a fuzzy one.
-You don’t have to become a militarist either!
+Please follow the Backlinko way.
+Use a clear long term approach!
+It will rather allow you to succeed than a fuzzy one.